-Oak Bay Archives maintains a small library of local history books available for use by researchers in the Archives, including:
+Oak Bay Archives maintains a reference library of local history publications available to researchers during our public hours.

 In 2018, we were delighted to receive a gift from the Estate of Jim Munro of more than 200 books from his personal collection on local and BC history.
 We welcome donations of local history books to add to our library.

 Oak Bay: The Making of a Suburban Landscape by Dr Larry McCann, UVIC - "Oak Bay, located on the sea-rimmed, southeastern edge of Greater Victoria, was incorporated a century ago, in 1906.
 Today, it is home to nearly 18,000 people.
 For these residents and visitors, too, the physical landscape contributes mightily to Oak Bay's picturesque charm.
 Along the waterfront, wave-whipped bays, sandy beaches, and rocky ledges offer enduring natural beauty.
 Inland, just steps away from the sea and adding to Oak Bay's allure, are Garry Oak meadows, granite hills and knolls, and attractive gardens of exotic plants, shrubs, and trees...read more